 Schools should try to schedule catch-up tests in the prescribed test sequence as far as possible.

-Catch-up tests for writing should be held as soon as possible within the online test window.
-As Year 3 students do the writing test on paper, they must complete their catch-up writing test by Friday of the first week of NAPLAN testing.
+Catch-up tests for writing should be held as soon as possible within the test window.

-Catch-up scenario: Student misses the first three tests
+Catch-up scenario: Student misses the first 3 tests

-When he returns to school the following Monday, his class is completing the numeracy test.
-Bob completes the numeracy test with his classmates on Monday morning.
+When he returns to school the following Monday, his class is scheduled to do the numeracy test.
+Bob does the numeracy test with his classmates on Monday morning.

 On Monday afternoon, Bob does the writing test in a catch-up session.
-He can then complete the reading test, followed by the conventions of language test on Tuesday.
+He then completes the reading test, followed by the conventions of language test in catch-up sessions on Tuesday.